Team6479/in-n-out-specs/moments.md

 When a new Moment is submitted with a valid MID, if an existing Moment has that MID, the Server must reject the request with a response code of 409 CONFLICT, at which point the Client may assign the Moment a new MID and re-submit.
 Collision is highly unlikely with such large numbers.
-However, implementations must be able to handle such occurances.
+However, implementations must be able to handle such occurrences.

 ## Immutability
 Moments are immutable.
 Any data uploaded is permanently accessible to any Entity with the Read permission level.
 Be careful.